asos-simonjobling/asos-simonjobling/eoy.md

 Start the coaching apprenticeship - non-starter

 ### Day Job
-Also reflect on your overall performance in terms of what you have achieved in your role day to day.
-Make note of what you have delivered in addition to your objectives:
+_Also reflect on your overall performance in terms of what you have achieved in your role day to day.
+Make note of what you have delivered in addition to your objectives:_

+Objectives aside and going through all the EM Competency matrix, I think I'm doing the a good job as an EM.
+I focus on the my individual direct reports as a priority, attempt to be available and support the the teams, plus work across Tech with other EM's and PSE's to drive improvements.

+I'm mindful of priorities and adjust accordingly, sometimes at the detriment of my own development and capacity.

+All the engineers I manage have seen personal improvements with significant promotions recognised where possible (either at mid-points or in-role).

+Teams are mostly mature in delivery and operations with little resistance and minimal support from myself.

+I've found suitable relationships and dynamics with all my peers (PLs and LSEs) to support our teams.

 ### Being ASOS